Plumsail/forms-docs/SharePoint/how-to/edit-form.rst

     fd.spForm._formType = "Edit";

-Then, whenever a Supervisor clicks on an item, they'll be directly opening Edit form:
+Then, whenever a Supervisor clicks on an item, they'll be open to edit the item:

 |pic2|